wevm/viem/site/docs/contract/decodeFunctionData.md

 ## Usage

-Below is a very basic example of how to encode a function to calldata.
+Below is a very basic example of how to decode a function to calldata.

 ::: code-group